National Paediatric Haematology & Oncology Programme at Our Lady’s Children’s Hospital Crumlin

 - National Centre for Children’s Cancer in Ireland

-- Only paediatric Haematopoietic Stem Cell Transplant (HSCT) centre in the Republic of Ireland with clinical, collection (HPC, Marrow & HPC, Apheresis) and HSCT processing
+- Only paediatric Haematopoietic Stem Cell Transplant (HSCT) centre in the Republic of Ireland with clinical, collection (HPC, Marrow & HPC, Apheresis) and HSCT processing facilities based on-site.

 - Catering for ages 0 – 16 years (>16 for special needs)

 - 3 Consultant Oncologists and 4 Consultant Haematologists

 - 19 inpatient beds including 4 HSCT beds

 - 13 day beds where treatment is provided on a day case basis to patients with malignant haematological and oncological conditions, haemophilia, haemoglobinopathy, non-malignant haematology conditions and children 100 days post HSCT.

 - HSCT outpatient facility with a HSCT dedicated waiting room, 1 clinic room, 1 isolation room and BMT office

 - Haematology/Oncology Outpatient facility with 7 consultation rooms